 Based on the types of colloids, their classification is done.
 These are classified as follows:

 A large number of smaller molecules of a substance add on together on mixing and form species that are in the colloidal range.

-Example: A sulfur sol consists of particles containing 1000s of S8 sulfur molecules.
+Example: A sulphur sol consists of particles containing 1000s of S8 sulphur molecules.

 In this colloid, the macromolecule forms a solution with a solvent.
 The size of particles remains in the range of colloidal particle size.
-Here the colloidal particles are macromolecules having very large molecular mass and
+Here, the colloidal particles are macromolecules having a very large molecular mass.